-In 2013, we launched a three-year campaign to reduce demand for elephant ivory in China.
-Our goal is to use existing methodology, networks, and contacts from our shark fin campaign to:
+In 2013, WildAid launched a three-year campaign to reduce demand for elephant ivory in China.
+Our goal is to use existing methodology, networks and contacts from our successful shark fin campaign to achieve the following:

 - Raise awareness in China of the elephant poaching crisis

 - Support Chinese lawmakers in banning ivory sales

 - Measurably reduce demand for ivory in China, Hong Kong and Thailand

 The campaign launch featured new public service messages from longtime WildAid Ambassador Yao Ming as well as actor/director Jiang Wen that were broadcast thousands of times on nearly two dozen TV channels in the first two months of the campaign.